 Option 1.
 Make no changes.
 This means we keep the <GroupOfFields> element locally declared.
 If this option is selected, Sets cannot go into NIEM SSGT which limits the visibility of our Set data to the NIEM users.

+Note: This would also mean these sets would not be NIEM compliant since NIEM rule 9-35 is required for both REF and EXT schemas.

 Option 2.
 Design REF schemas for submission to NIEM for the 1422 linear sets that do not include two or more repeatable fields.
 Keep the current structure for the 512 sets with two or more repeatable fields.
 This option would require two Set structure formats in the schema generation tool and it assumes MIL-STD-6040 rules would be changed to exclude single repeatable fields from the <GroupOfFields> concept.

+Note: As with the case above, this option would mean these 512 sets with two or more repeatable fields would not be NIEM compliant.

 Option 3.
 Change NIEM rule 9-35 from MUST to SHOULD or make exception for USMTF <GroupOfFields> element since this element has a specific purpose unique to USMTF.

+We recommend pursuing this option.
+We believe this would be a general improvement to NIEM that would further reduce barriers to adoption for a variety of existing systems – not just USMTF.
+In addition, it would help to address over 1,000 additional USMTF name changes due to Field names that conflict with other Field and FUD names (see USAF analysis from action item 2017-2-2).
+Not every element in an XML schema represents a reusable, semantically independent concept.
+Some elements are designed for a very specific context and some are purely structural, representing parts of a whole that may be omitted or repeated.
+The <GroupOfFields> construct in USMTF is a great example of this as are USMTF alternate content fields and many USMTF segments.

+The NIEM philosophy of maximizing reuse of data definitions is a very good one.
+However, requiring every single element to be global and reusable – even if they are context dependent and have no independent semantic value -- is a relatively extreme policy.
+Not all elements are well suited for reuse.
+And as we’ve seen in our testing, making all elements global has negative consequences for both system developers and end users.
+Schema designers should be heavily encouraged to identify and expose potentially reusable components, but should not be forced to expose every element globally.
+As such, we recommend this rule be relaxed.

+Note also that global schema types provide most of the benefits of global elements without the negative consequences.
+So, relaxing this rule and keeping rules 9-10 and 9-24 (global simple types and complex types), would still provide most of the value without the consequences.

 Option 4.
 Replace locally declared <GroupOfFields> element with unique, globally declared field group elements with associated globally declared field group complexTypes.
 This would require a redesign of the schema and the creation of as many as 512 unique names for the globally declared field groups.